-Where there are grounds for refusing to give evidence (Section 321 of the Code of Criminal Procedure), the witness is entitled to refuse to answer a question or individual questions.
+Where there are grounds for refusing to give evidence (Section 321 of the Code of Civil Procedure), the witness is entitled to refuse to answer a question or individual questions.
 There is no full right to refuse to give evidence.
 Such grounds are scandal or the risk of criminal prosecution for the witness or a person close to him, a direct financial disadvantage for the same persons, state-recognised obligations to remain silent, the potential disclosure of artistic or business secrets and the use of a voting right which has been declared secret by law.
 The court must advise witnesses of these grounds before they are examined.
 Witnesses who wish to exercise their right to remain silent must state their reasons.

 It is up to the court to decide whether the refusal by a witness to give evidence is lawful.
 Witnesses who refuse to testify without giving any reason or who give a reason which the court considers unjustified may be forced to testify (Section 354 of the Enforcement Code - Exekutionsordnung).
 Witnesses may be forced to testify by means of fines and, to a limited extent, imprisonment and are also liable vis-à-vis the parties for any damage caused as a result of an unjustified refusal to give evidence.